Learning-with-the-bois/Udacity-ML-for-Trading/Python for Finance Notes.md

 Use deepcopy function of copy module to copy an object.

 <sub>Date: March 17, 2023.
 Time spent: 0.5 hours.
 Total: 4.0 hours</sub>

+NumPy provides structured arrays that allow us to have different NumPy data types per column.
+As an example, one can be initialized as follows:

+dt = np.dtype(\[(‘Name’, ‘S10’), (‘Age’, ‘i4’), (‘Height’, ‘f’), (‘Children/Pets’, ‘i4’, 2)])
+s = np.array(\[(‘Smith’, 45, 1.83, (0, 1)), (‘Jones’, 53, 1.72, (2, 2))], dtype=dt)

+Vectorization of code is a strategy to get more compact code that is possibly executed faster.
+The fundamental idea is to conduct an operation on or to apply a function to a complex object “at once” and not by iterating over the single elements of the object.

+NumPy also supports what is called broadcasting.
+This allows us to combine objects of different shape within a single operation.

+Depending on the specific shape of the data structures, care should be taken with regard to the memory layout of arrays.
+Choosing the right approach here can speed up code execution by a factor of two or more.
+It specifies which elements of an array get stored in memory next to each other.
+Two types are mentioned, C and F like memory layouts.

+<sub>Date: March 19, 2023.
+Time spent: 0.5 hours.
+Total: 4.0 hours</sub>

+## Chapter 5.
+Data Visualization